Ray Hadley: Greg Smith

-MP Ray Williams
+Ray Williams

 Hadley was successfully sued by Liberal Hawkesbury MP Ray Williams.
 In July 2012 Hadley branded Williams a liar in a fabricated story over a scandal involving allegations of embezzled funds at the Hills Shire.
 Hadley falsely claimed Williams had known about it as far back as 2008 and covered it up.
 Three weeks before the trial was due to start, Hadley allegedly aggravated the defamation in a spray about another Liberal MP, Bart Bassett, and his appearance at ICAC.
 This prompted Williams' barrister, one of Sydney's most formidable silks, Tom Blackburn, SC, to file a contempt of court motion, given that the spray had occurred as a jury was about to be empanelled.
 Hadley told his audience he looked "forward to any Supreme Court acting involving Mr Williams or any other politician in New South Wales.
 It might be the only time in history that a so-called shock jock's credibility is running higher than a politician's credibility".
 The defamation trial was due to begin on Monday just passed (8 September) at 10am.

 At the 11th hour, the parties sought an adjournment and a settlement was reached.
 On Wednesday morning Hadley issued a retraction, which he delivered live to air.

 Williams said the terms of the settlement were confidential, but added: "It's been a long drawn-out process for me and my family.
 But we are pleased to advise that we are completely satisfied with the outcome."